Windsooon/cherry/README.md

     # Install cherry and nltk
     pip install cherry
     pip install nltk
+    >>> import nltk
+    >>> nltk.download('punkt')

     # Create a new folder for email dataset
     mkdir -p datasets/email_tutorial

 #### Prepare dataset

 1. Download the datasets from [SMS Spam Collection v.
-1](http://www.dt.fee.unicamp.br/~tiago/smsspamcollection/) then unzip it and put it inside `tutorial/datasets/email_tutorial ` folder, now you got a file named `SMSSpamCollection.txt` which contains lots of emails.
+1](http://www.dt.fee.unicamp.br/~tiago/smsspamcollection/) then unzip it and put it inside `tutorial/datasets/email_tutorial` folder, now you got a file named `SMSSpamCollection.txt` which contains lots of emails.
 2. Create a folder name `ham` and `spam` inside `email_tutorial` dir.
-3. Create a script `email.py` in the same folder using code below to extract the email and group them by category. every file would only contain text content.
+3. Create a script `email.py` in the same folder using code below to extract the email content and group them by category. every file would only contain text.

         import os
         import json